Why I Left Fortune 500s and Unicorn Startups to Start WorkHoodie

 It was a joke.
 But it stuck, not as a fashion thing, more as a promise I made to myself somewhere in that conversation.
 Work hard, build real things, but on your own terms.
 I didn’t really know what that meant yet.
 It took me about fifteen years and two pretty different kinds of burnout to figure it out.

 I joined Mastercard and I was good at it.
 I learned how systems hold up at real scale, how to make architecture decisions that have to outlive a sprint or a quarter, how to navigate a regulated environment where breaking things has consequences measured in billions of dollars.
-I led the Next Edge initiative, which was about reimagining how Mastercard processed card transactions for a cloud-native world.
+I led the Next Edge initiative, reimagining how Mastercard processed card transactions for a cloud-native world.
 Real work with real stakes.

 But I also felt something I kept trying to talk myself out of.
 The organization was slow.
 Not because anyone was lazy or incompetent, but because at that scale, with those stakes, slowness is a feature.
 Every decision gets reviewed.
 Every change has a process.
 Every process has an owner who has a manager who has a director who has a VP.
-I kept telling myself that was fine, that this was how serious companies operate, that I should feel lucky to be doing work at this level.
+Then 2020 happened and the machine slowed down even more.
+And I stopped being able to talk myself out of it.

 I jumped to Dapper Labs and thought I’d found the answer.
 We were building things that genuinely had never been built before, NBA Top Shot, CryptoKitties, the infrastructure for a whole new category of digital ownership.
 I owned the wallet and payments platform, millions of users, over a billion dollars in transaction volume.
 We weren’t theorizing about scale, we were living it.

 When Dapper spun out Flow Foundation I moved into something even broader, running the whole developer ecosystem across marketing, business development, product, and developer experience.
 I took the monthly active developer count from 250 to over 600 during a bear market while navigating a major network upgrade that broke nearly every smart contract on the chain.
-I was wearing every hat, having real impact, and had full autonomy to do things the way I thought they should be done.

 And I still burned out.
 Different kind this time.
 No constraints, just fully consumed and exhausted.
 There’s always a higher number to hit, always a fire that feels more urgent than whatever personal thing you were about to do, always a reason to keep going that feels more important than the cost of going.
 I started asking myself whether that was just the price of doing meaningful work.
 Maybe this was what real impact felt like.
 I held that belief for longer than I should have.